jcbbosse/BlockKingdom/README.md

 Even though BlockKingdom is developed and run by the community we still have monthly costs.
 Please consider supporting our cause and help us stay online by donating!

 ## How to Help
 Clone the repository, become a contributor, submit an issue, and help us improve our server!
+Please use the steps listed below to submit changes to our server!

+### Steps
+1. Download or clone the entire BlockKingdom repository.
+2. Navigate to the plugin file you want to change.
+3. Open the configuration file in your favorite text editor.
+4. Make the desired changes.
+5. Navigate to the Issues section of the BlockKingdom GitHub [here](https://github.com/ChickensBurning/BlockKingdom/issues).
+6. Explain the changes you made and why you made them.
+7. Attach the configuration file you edited to your post.
+8. Submit the issue for review.